Coastal erosion: Relocation

 Relocation of infrastructure any housing farther away from the coast is also an option.
 The natural processes of both absolute and relative sea level rise and erosion are considered in rebuilding.
 Depending on factors such as the severity of the erosion, as well as the natural landscape of the property, relocation could simply mean moving inland by a short distance or relocation can be to completely remove improvements from an area.
 A coproduction approach combined with managed retreat has been proposed as a solution that keeps in mind environmental justice.
-Typically, there has been low public support for "retreating."
+Typically, there has been low public support for "retreating".
 However, if a community does decide to relocate their buildings along the coast it is common that they will then turn the land into public open space or transfer it into land trusts in order to protect it.
 These relocation practices are very cost-efficient, can buffer storm surges, safeguard coastal homes and businesses, lower carbon and other pollutants, create nursery habitats for important fish species, restore open space and wildlife, and bring back the culture of these coastal communities.

 Tracking

 Storms can cause erosion hundreds of times faster than normal weather.
 Before-and-after comparisons can be made using data gathered by manual surveying, laser altimeter, or a GPS unit mounted on an ATV.
 Remote sensing data such as Landsat scenes can be used for large scale and multi year assessments of coastal erosion.
+Moreover, geostatistical models can be applied to quantify erosion effects and the natural temporal and spatial evolution of tracked coastal coastal profiles.
+The results can be used to determine the required temporal and spatial distances between the measured profiles for ecomic tracking.